codedamn/teach.codedamn.com/docs/instructor-guides/io-testing.md

 ### 5. Setting up verified solution

-Once you've selected the languages for the verfied solution, you should be able to see two files in the text editor on the right side of your screen.
+Once you've selected the languages for the verified solution, you should be able to see two files in the text editor on the right side of your screen.

 Both of the files will be having the same name, but one file would be part of the solution folder like `solution/main.py`.
 This file would contain the verified solution for the challenges.
 Now it's time to write the solution for the challenge